hantsy/jakartaee10-sandbox/docs/rest.md

 [INFO] Finished at: 2022-12-04T15:13:14+08:00
 [INFO] ------------------------------------------------------------------------
 ```
+As you see, it works as expected.

 ## CDI as Injection Provider

-In the initial Jaxrs 3.1 proposal, it planned to use CDI as default injection provider to replace the existing one, that means you can use `Inject` to replace Jaxrs specific `Context` to inject a Jaxrs resource.
-But this is not included in the final version.
+In the initial Jaxrs 3.1 proposal, an exciting feature is using CDI as default injection provider to replace the existing one in Jaxrs, that means you can use `Inject` to replace Jaxrs specific `Context` to inject Jaxrs specific resources.
+But this feature is delayed to the next version, and not included in the final 3.1 version.

 Jersey itself provides an extra module to implement this feature.

-Let's create a simple TODO application to expose resources at the `/todos` endpoint.
+Let's create a simple TODO Jaxrs application to expose resources at the `/todos` endpoint.

 Firstly create a JPA entity - `Todo`.